Johnson Service Group Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Johnson Service Group PLC, a company involved in the buyback of its own shares, announced the purchase of 138,202 ordinary shares at prices ranging from 137.80 to 143.00 pence per share, with a weighted average price of 140.7801 pence.
-This transaction is part of a previously announced buyback program, and the company intends to cancel the purchased shares, potentially impacting its share capital structure and market perception.
+Johnson Service Group PLC, a company involved in the textile services industry, announced a share buyback transaction where it purchased 268,382 of its ordinary shares at a weighted average price of 139.5279 pence per share.
+The company intends to cancel these shares, which is part of a buyback program announced earlier in September 2025.
+This move is likely aimed at enhancing shareholder value and optimizing the company’s capital structure.

-The most recent analyst rating on (GB:JSG) stock is a Hold with a £155.00 price target.
+The most recent analyst rating on (GB:JSG) stock is a Buy with a £170.00 price target.
 To see the full list of analyst forecasts on Johnson Service stock, see the GB:JSG Stock Forecast page.

 Spark’s Take on GB:JSG Stock